saikumaxr/tn-election-2026/README.md

 1. Open `tn_election_analysis.ipynb` in [Google Colab](https://colab.research.google.com)
 2. Upload the three CSV files using the Files panel on the left
-3. Run all cells top to bottom — no additional installs needed
+3. Run all cells top to bottom — no additional installs needed 4.### Dashboard
+Open `tn_elections.pbix` in Power BI Desktop.
+All visuals and DAX measures are self-contained — no external data connections required.
 Everything is self-contained.
 The notebook produces all charts used in the deck.

 ---